mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 #### Sidekiq

-Generally, each Sidekiq pod should have about 1 vCPU and 2 GB of memory.
+Generally, each Sidekiq pod should have about **1 vCPU and 2 GB of memory**.

-Given the available resources in the table above, up to 16 Sidekiq pods can be deployed.
+Given the available resources in the table above, up to **16** Sidekiq pods can be deployed.
 If more pods are needed, the available resources must expand approximately at the 1 vCPU to 2 GB of memory ratio for each pod added.

 #### Webservice

-Generally, each Webservice pod should have about 1 vCPU and 1.25 GB of memory _per worker_.
+Generally, each Webservice pod should have about **1 vCPU and 1.25 GB of memory _per worker_**.
 Note that the default number of worker processes is currently 2.
 This means that each Webservice pod should have about 2 vCPUs and 2.5 GB of memory with the default number of worker processes configured.

-With these constraints identified, the available resources allow us to deploy up to 28 Webservice pods.
+With these constraints identified, the available resources allow us to deploy up to **28** Webservice pods.
 If more pods are needed, the available resources must expand approximately at the 1 vCPU to 1.25 GB of memory _per worker_ ratio for each pod added.

 #### Further reading